Dual M.A. MENAS/Masters of Public Administration

 - PA 581: Environmental Policy (3 units)

-Only MENAS requires a thesis.
-By the end of the second semester, you must assemble a thesis committee of three faculty members, one of who will serve as the thesis advisor.
+The MENAS MA requires a thesis for the thesis track, or Master’s Report for the professional track.
+By the end of the second semester, you must assemble a committee of three faculty members, one of whom will serve as the thesis or Master’s report advisor.
 Two committee members must come from the School of Middle Eastern and North African Studies and one must come from the School of Government and Public Policy.
-Both Directors of Graduate Studies in each program must approve the committee.
+Both the MENAS Director of Graduate Studies and the SGPP Director of Graduate Studies must approve the committee.

-While completing MENAS requirements, you will not pay SGPP program fees.
-However, you will be required to take the SGPP core classes during one academic year and will be charged SGPP fees during this year.
+While completing MENAS requirements, students should not be assessed SGPP program fees.
+However, students will be required to take the SGPP core classes during one academic year and will be charged SGPP fees during that year.